Safe Exploration for Efficient Policy Evaluation and Comparison

 \section{Theoretical Analysis}

 In this section, we provide theoretical analysis for \name{SEPEC}.
 Since our optimization problems can all be solved \textit{exactly}, the safety constraint can be satisfied as promised.
 Therefore, we will focus on the efficiency maximization problem in Section \ref{sec:Efficiency}.
+All proofs are deferred to Appendix \ref{sec:proofs}.
 The connection between our objective and the testing power is discussed in Section \ref{sec:testing}.